bakamarudasi/monster_rpg_project/README.md

 Other notable modules include `player.py` (player data and save/load logic), `battle.py` (battle system), and `synthesis_rules.py` (monster fusion recipes).

 ## New Features
-- Items can now be used outside of battle.
-The included Small Potion heals 30 HP.
+- Items can now be used both outside and during battle.
+The included potions restore HP and can turn the tide mid-fight.
 - The starting village has a shop where you can buy Small Potions or even purchase a Slime companion.

 ## Saving